 We strive to make ASU Gammage easily accessible for all patrons.

 ASU Gammage offers reserved spaces for patrons with disabilities, seating areas for patrons using wheelchairs and accessible restrooms.
 There is an elevator in the west lobby that takes patrons to the front accessible area in the theatre on the Orchestra level.
-There are no elevators to the Grand Tier or Balcony levels.
+There are two elevators on either side of the building allowing access to all levels of the building.

 2017-2018 ASU Gammage Broadway Season American Sign Language Performances